-To me, fly fishing seems incredibly difficult.
-Wading in chilly waters, you patiently wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
+To me, fly fishing seems difficult.
+Wading in chilly waters, you wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
 According to Jen Lofgren, the sport doesn’t have to be complicated or intimidating.
-“Besides,” she adds, “you quickly learn to love simply being outdoors, enjoying the tranquility and your beautiful surroundings.
+“Besides,” she adds, “you learn to appreciate the outdoors, the tranquility, and your beautiful surroundings.
 After all, trout don’t live in ugly places!”

 Image: Jen Lofgren

 Based in Bozeman, Montana, Casting For Recovery offers fly fishing retreats, along with breast cancer education and support, to women at any stage of treatment or recovery.
-The retreats, stretching all across the country, offer women the chance to learn a mentally and physically therapeutic sport, while bonding emotionally with others in a similar life situation.
+The retreats, stretching all across the country, give women the chance to learn a mentally and physically therapeutic sport, while they bond with others in a similar life situation.
 And the entire experience is free of charge.

 After several years guiding and instructing fly fishermen and women, Jen went to work in retail sales for Orvis.
-Planning to be a sales associate in the fishing department – her plan anyway – she landed, hesitatingly, in the women’s clothing section.
+She’d planned to be a sales associate in the fishing department but instead landed in the women’s clothing section.

-Desperately needing an update, the women’s clothing line was “somewhat frumpy” and didn’t contain the same techwear and fishing shirts and dry release fabrics as the men’s apparel.
-Entering the management training program and growing with the company, Jen enjoyed contributing to the rebranding of the women’s clothing line.
+In desperate need of an update, the women’s clothing line was “somewhat frumpy” and didn’t contain the same techwear and fishing shirts and dry release fabrics as the men’s apparel.
+As she entered the management training program and grew with the company, Jen enjoyed contributing to the rebranding of the women’s clothing line.

-While managing the Denver store, she began volunteering her free time to guide fishing trips for Casting For Recovery .
+While she managed the Denver store, she volunteered her free time to guide fishing trips for Casting For Recovery.
 She “absolutely fell in love” with the non-profit and their mission, and Jen is now a full-time member of their staff.
-Coordinating programs, guides, and volunteers in the Western Region, “Casting For Recovery is the most important thing I am lucky enough to be a part of,” she says.
+As she coordinates programs, guides, and volunteers in the Western Region, “Casting For Recovery is the most important thing I am lucky enough to be a part of,” Jen says.

-Handling the trout with wet hands keeps their protective slime on the fish, not you.
+Handle the trout with wet hands to keep their protective slime on the fish, not you.
 Thus, no fishy smell on your fingers!
 Image: Jen Lofgren

-Although the disease has not touched Jen personally, I have a hard time imagining a kinder, more compassionate woman teaching a group of breast cancer patients to fly fish.
-As we easily chat about how very special our girlfriends are in both our lives, Jen points out “how anyone who appreciates the outdoors realizes the healing powers of nature.”
-And then combine that restorative feeling with the wonderful support the women gain by talking and sharing with one another.
+Although the disease has not touched Jen on a personal level, I have a hard time imagining a kinder, more compassionate woman teaching a group of breast cancer patients to fly fish.
+As we chat about how special our girlfriends are in both our lives, Jen points out “how anyone who appreciates the outdoors realizes the healing powers of nature.”
+And then combine the restorative feeling with the wonderful support the women gain by talking and sharing with one another.
 “For a lot of women, it is the first time they’ve talked with another person about their diagnosis,” Jen explains.